small brown gecko of Canterbury valleys

 Habitat

 Rocky areas, dry riverbeds, coastal scrub, and scree slopes.
-A small, cryptic gecko that hides under stones and in crevices during the day, emerging at night to hunt.
-Nocturnal and rarely seen.
+Hides under stones and in crevices during day.
+Nocturnal and rarely seen in open.

 Range

-New Zealand - found in the South Island, particularly in Canterbury, Otago, and Southland.
-Most common in rocky areas, dry riverbeds, and coastal scrub.
+Found in South Island, particularly in Canterbury, Otago, and Southland.
+Common in rocky areas, dry riverbeds, and coastal scrub.

 Endemism